 Unlike glucose, fructose causes a low rise in blood sugar levels.
 Therefore, some health professionals recommend fructose as a “safe” sweetener for people with type 2 diabetes.

 When people eat a diet that is high in calories and high in fructose, the liver is thought to become overloaded and starts turning the fructose into fat.
 Many scientists believe that excess fructose consumption may be a key driver in many of the most serious diseases today (Gunnnars, K., 2018, April).
-These include obesity, type 2 diabetes, insulin resistance, heart disease, and even cancer.
+These include obesity, type 2 diabetes, insulin resistance, heart disease and even cancer.
 However, more human evidence is needed.
-Although, researchers debate the extent to which fructose contributes to these disorders, there is a considerable mounting body of evidence justifying the concerns.
+Although researchers debate the extent to which fructose contributes to these disorders, there is a considerable mounting body of evidence justifying the concerns.

 According to (Gunnars, K., 2018, April), eating a lot of fructose in the form of added sugars may:

-• Impair the composition of your blood lipids.
-Fructose may raise the levels of VLDL (very-low-density lipoprotein) cholesterol, leading to the accumulation of fat around the organs.
-It may potentially cause heart disease, as it may alter how the body breaks down fats and carbohydrates, and lead to atherosclerosis (the build-up of plaque in the arteries which can block blood flow to the heart and other vital organs).
+Impair the composition of your blood lipids.
+Fructose may raise the levels of VLDL (very low-density lipoprotein) cholesterol, leading to the accumulation of fat around the organs.
+It may potentially cause heart disease, as it may alter how the body breaks down fats and carbohydrates and lead to atherosclerosis (the build-up of plaque in the arteries which can block blood flow to the heart and other vital organs).

-• Increase blood levels of uric acid, leading to gout (a common and complex form of arthritis, characterized by sudden and severe attacks of pain, swelling, redness, and tenderness in one or more joints, most often in the big toe) and high blood pressure.
+Increase blood levels of uric acid, leading to gout (a common and complex form of arthritis, characterized by sudden and severe attacks of pain, swelling, redness and tenderness in one or more joints, most often in the big toe) and high blood pressure.
 Uric acid is a chemical created when the body breaks down substances called purines.
 Purines are normally produced in the body and are also found in some foods and drinks.
-Foods with high content of purines include liver, anchovies, mackerel, dried beans, peas, and beer.
+Foods with high content of purines include liver, anchovies, mackerel, dried beans, peas and beer.
 Generally, uric acid dissolves in blood and travels to the kidneys.
 It is processed by the kidneys and is passed out in urine.
 If your body produces too much uric acid or does not remove enough of it, you can get sick.
-A high level of uric acid in the blood is called hyperuricemia
+A high level of uric acid in the blood is called hyperuricemia.

 Again, to clarify, not all of this can be proven in controlled studies.
-However, the evidence is still there, and over time with more human studies conducted, this will likely become more evident.
+However, the evidence is still there and over time, with more human studies conducted, this will likely become more evident.

-So, do I need to give up all foods that contain fructose?
+Do I need to give up all foods that contain fructose?

-Here is a good video that briefly describes the monosaccharides in more detail:
+Here is a good video that briefly describes the monosaccharides in more detail.

 What about protein and fat?
 Does our body also convert these into glucose for energy if we need it?

-Great question, and the answer is yes it does!
-Fats are used for energy after they are broken into fatty acids and glycerol and protein can also be used for energy, but its primary role is to help with making hormones, muscle, and other proteins.
+Great question, and the answer is yes, it does.
+Fats are used for energy after they are broken into fatty acids and glycerol and protein can also be used for energy, but its primary role is to help with making hormones, muscle and other proteins.

-Now we are ready to talk about insulin
+Now we are Ready to Talk About Insulin

-Now that we have reviewed the basics of glucose and the various pathways that the body uses to utilize the different simple sugars, protein, and fat for energy, let’s talk about how the body stores this energy.
+Now that we have reviewed the basics of glucose and the various pathways that the body uses to utilize the different simple sugars, protein and fat for energy, let’s talk about how the body stores this energy.

 When a person consumes glucose, the chemical structure of the compound triggers the pancreas to release insulin, a hormone that allows cells to use glucose for energy.